docker/compose/README.md

 Plum
 ====

+**WARNING**: This is a work in progress and probably won't work yet.
+Feedback welcome.

 Plum is tool for defining and running apps with Docker.
 It uses a simple, version-controllable YAML configuration file that looks something like this:

 ```yaml